endurabyte/nreq/README.md

 - The user not have to catch DivideByZeroException
 ```

-## Export Design Decisions to Markdown
+## Export Requirements to Markdown

 `NReq.Cli.exe decisions --outDir .\DocGen\Decisions\ --assemblies .\Calculators\bin\Debug\net8.0\Calculators.dll`